MicrosoftDocs/power-automate-docs/articles/customapi-azure-resource-manager-tutorial.md

 For more detailed information about how to create a flow, see [Start to build with Microsoft Flow](get-started-logic-flow.md).

-To ask questions or make comments about custom APIs, [join our community](https://aka.ms/flow-community).
+To ask questions or make comments about custom connectors, [join our community](https://aka.ms/flow-community).